 Two separate construction teams

 Both the towers were not built by the same construction team.
-Tower one was led by Japan’s Hazama Corporation and the construction began on March 1994.
-Tower two was led by Korea’s Samsung Engineering Co. and the construction began on April 1994.
+Tower One was led by Japan’s Hazama Corporation and the construction began in March 1994.
+Tower Two was led by Korea’s Samsung Engineering Co. and the construction began on April 1994.
 Both the teams had 1000 people working for each of them in three shifts and the two teams were competing against one another.
 Hence, normally if one floor construction took 10 days, the floors in this building were done in 4 days per floor.

 When the survey for the construction site of this tower was done, it was found that the site was located partially over decayed limestone deposition and the rest over soft rock.
 Hence, the pile foundations for this building were extended to a great depth ranging from 200 to 374 feet.
 The raft that embedded the piles had a depth of about 15 feet which took an enormous amount of concrete to cast.
 It was about 4470,000 cubic feet which was the largest continuously poured concrete until 2007.

 The towers were completely inspired by traditional motifs of Islamic art forms which honored the Muslim heritage in Malaysia.
 The architect Pelli used the design concept inspired by the Rub el Hizb (which is a symbol found in Islamic culture), to plan the layout of the building.
 The plan of the building is characterized by two squares overlapping one another, one which is rotated 45 degrees, with a circle placed in the center.
 The two squares used in the planned decrease in size gradually at the top.
 The towers are completely geometrical in nature and the design follows the concepts of Unity, Harmony, Stability, and Rationality.